-Seven army ammunition trucks explode in Cali, Colombia, killing more than 1,000 people and injuring thousands more on this day in 1956.
+Seven army ammunition trucks explode in Cali, Colombia, killing more than 1,000 people and injuring thousands more on August 7, 1956.
 The cause of the explosions remains a mystery.

 The previous day, 20 trucks fully loaded with dynamite departed the Colombian city of Buenaventura.
 The trucks stopped in Cali and then 13 of the trucks headed toward Bogota, Colombia’s capital city.
 The remaining seven were headed to other destinations and were parked in downtown Cali overnight.